 One Punch Man is not the anime we need.
 It is the anime we deserve.

 Risking my credibility as a review writer.
 One Punch Man is one of the greatest anime ever made.
 There I said it.
 It’s over with.
 Done deal.
 Why would I make such a bold statement in the early stages of a review?
 Because everything about this show draws you in.
 From start to finish.
 It is such an easy show to be a fan of.
-Just watching the intro of One Punch Man by itself could get you energized for a week straight.
-It’s the shows ability to not take itself too seriously that feeds into the over-the-top action sequences supported by flailing metal guitar solos.
+Watching the intro of One Punch Man alone could get you energized for a week.

-Yup.
-Same guy.
 I know.
-It’s great isn’t it?
-The fact that his face switches from looking like an Easter egg to Vin Diesel in a matter of seconds always gets some good laughs.
+It’s hilarious isn’t it?
+The fact that his face switches from looking like an Easter egg to Vin Diesel in a matter of seconds.

-The story revolves around Saitama on his rise through the ranks of the Hero Association and how he defines what it means to be a true hero.
+Saitama decides to casually rise through the ranks of the Association, demonstrating what it means to be a true hero.

 One Punch Man delivers as a satirical-action based-comedy.
-One moment Saitama is buying asparagus at the store, the next a giant octopus monster is tearing up buildings next to him and a grand battle ensues.
+One moment Saitama is buying asparagus at the store.
+The next, a giant octopus is tearing up buildings next to his apartment and a grand battle ensues.
 You never know what to expect.
-One Punch Man does a great job of delivering on complete randomness, while somehow maintaining a decent plot line.
+The show does a great job of delivering on complete randomness while somehow maintaining a sincere and relatable plot.

-Delving deeper into One Punch Man we see a character who really challenges the status quo.
+In Saitama we see a character who challenges the status quo.
 He doesn’t look the part of a hero.
-And even critiques those who bask in fame.
-He denies himself many times the opportunity to gloat, just so that others may take his place.
-This Christ-like, sacrificial attitude is what makes you pull for him even more.
-You can’t help but love the guy who blows whole enemies into pieces and then turns around and says, “but I couldn’t have done it without that mailman” and points to some side character.
+He is bald and skinny and even critiques those who bask in fame.
+He denies himself many times the opportunity to gloat, so that others may take his place.
+This sacrificial attitude is what makes you pull for him even more.

-The weird and zany characters that make up the Hero Association are quite entertaining.
-The fact that some are clearly just regular dudes in big sparkling pants while others can actually perform super human tasks only adds to the shows comedy.
-It only makes it better when someone who clearly has no power turns to One Punch Man after a fight and starts to tell him how to be a better super hero.
-Clearly he is the one who needs advice!
+Aside from Saitama, the weird and zany characters that make up the Hero Association are quite entertaining.
+The fact that some are regular dudes in big sparkling pants, while others can actually perform super human tasks only adds to the shows comedy.
+It only makes it better when someone who has no power turns to Saitama after a fight and starts to tell him how to be a better super hero.

-If you are in the mood for a truly unique show with a lighthearted feel throughout and over the top special effects, look no further than One Punch.
 Thriving on randomness and satire, I found it to be a complete breath of comical fresh air.
 Very original and quite entertaining.
 So, go perform 100 sit ups, 100 push-ups, 100 squats and a 10km run.
-You might just wake up bald and with the ability to completely obliterate anything.
+You might wake up bald and with the ability to completely obliterate anything.
 With.
-Just.
 One.
 Punch.